pmoorey/articles/stackdriver-tracing.md

 def sync_data(master_data, it_system_data):
     results = []
     for item in data:

-        # creates third child span for each item, everything executed in the block below is measured
+        # create the third child span for each item
+        # everything executed in the block below is measured
         with tracer.span(name="/it-process/sync-data") as span:
             response = some_function_to_sync_data()
             results.append(response)

-            # create an annotation to show what item is being processed
+            # let's create an annotation showing what item is being processed
             span.add_annotation("processing item {}".format(item))
     return results

 def generate_report(results):
-    # creates fourth child span for each item, everything executed in the block below is measured
+    # creates fourth child span
     with tracer.span(name="/it-process/generate-report") as span:
         report = some_function_to_generate_report(item)

+        # let's add some additional information about the span
+        tracer.add_attribute_to_current_span(attribute_key='Total Report Items',
+                                             attribute_value=len(report))
     return report

 if __name__ == '__main__':

     # setup the OpenCensus trace and exporter
-    exporter = stackdriver_exporter.StackdriverExporter(project_id='my-google-project-id', transport=AsyncTransport)
+    exporter = stackdriver_exporter.StackdriverExporter(project_id='my-google-project-id',
+                                                        transport=AsyncTransport)
     tracer = tracer_module.Tracer(exporter=exporter)

     # create a parent span, everything which executes below this is included in the span